orangesamus/RocketPoolRapidResearchIncubator/Proposals/RPLInflationRework.md

 - Drawbacks:
   - ETH Only NO's would not see any material changes to profitability even if RPL price appreciates.

-#### 3. Remove RPL Inflation to oDAO & pDAO and replace with ETH commission
+#### 4. Remove RPL Inflation to oDAO & pDAO and replace with ETH commission

 - Source: Samus' [Cohesive Proposal](https://github.com/orangesamus/RocketPoolRapidResearchIncubator/blob/main/CohesiveProposal.md)
 - Summary:
-  - Scale down "DAO RPL Inflation" linearly from present value (1.5%) to 0% as rETH market share grows from present day to it's soft-limits goal (soft-limit described in [RPIP17: Self-Limiting Rocket Pool](https://rpips.rocketpool.net/RPIPs/RPIP-17))
+  - Add a commission share for the oDAO (set settings to zero to start).
+  - Add a commission share for the pDAO (set settings to zero to start).
   - As rETH TVL grows, the amount of revenue generated from commission becomes large enough that a slice of commission could be used to fund the pDAO and oDAO.
-  - During the transition period the pDAO and oDAO would have a blend of funding from both ETH commission and RPL inflation.
+  - During the transition period the pDAO and oDAO could have a blend of funding from both ETH commission and RPL inflation.
 - Benefits:
   - ETH commission may be a more stable and predictable source of funding than RPL
   - Potentially removes some RPL sell pressure from team and DAO's who have to sell RPL for funding